hdoro/sanity-plugin-external-files/packages/aws/README.md

    1. Leave "Step 1: Select trusted entities" as is
    1. Create the role

-### Creating the Lambda functions
+### Creating the Lambda function

-We'll need to create 2 functions, one for getting signed URLs for posting objects and another for deleting objects.
-The steps below apply to both:
+You'll need to create a Lambda function, which will create signed URLs for posting objects, and handle object deletion.
+Follow the steps below:

 #### Configuring functions' HTTP access

 1. Go into the Lambda console
 1. "Create function"
 1. "Author from scratch"
-1. Runtime: Node.js 14.x or higher
+1. Runtime: Node.js 20.x or higher
 1. Architecture: your call - I'm using x86_64
 1. "Permissions" -> "Change default execution role" -> "Use an existing role"
    - Select the role you created above